 But how do you monitor delegated tasks without slowing down the project?

 What are your goals?
 If your intention is to check in and to make sure people are doing it “right,” you are most likely micromanaging.
 Instead, if you want people and the project to be successful, you are already heading in the right direction.
-If your intention is ego-focused and your purpose is solely about that, then you cannot monitor progress effectively, you will most likely only monitor if things are done to your liking without taking into consideration the actual business project’s growth.
+You cannot monitor progress effectively if things are done to your liking without taking into consideration the actual business project’s growth.

 Have clear and consistent communication.
 In this context, the expectations are about the work and how you will communicate and talk about progress.
 When you have made agreements upfront about how often you will talk about a project, and the purpose for these conversations, you will increase the chance of people understanding your purpose and goal while also reducing the anxiety that comes with these conversations.
 The best way to do this is to come to an agreement on frequency.
 If this is not determined upfront, your intentions are much more likely to be misconstrued.